Last updated: 30 April 2021

 Another reason to move your meter is if it’s difficult to access.
-Sometimes meters are placed at a height, or within a cupboard that’s not easily accessible for readings.
-If you find that you’re unable to take regular readings, it might be worth a move.
+Sometimes meters are placed at a height, or within a cupboard that’s not easily accessible for reading.
+If you find that you’re unable to take regular readings, it might be worth moving the meter.

-As you can see, moving electric meters or gas meters can be a complicated process.
-The cost to move a gas meter will vary widely depending on the distance and location.
-For small changes within one metre of the original position, your energy supplier might be willing to move the meter free of charge.
-This is certainly the case if you’re a priority customer, falling under one of the following categories:
+You shouldn’t assume you’ll have to pay to move your meter – for small changes within one metre of the original position, your energy supplier might be willing to move the gas or electric meter free of charge.
+This is certainly the case if you’re a priority customer, fitting into one of the following categories:

 Have a long-term disability or illness